itsrobli/depreciation-rate-classifier/README.md

 Another thing to point out is that the model appears to bias towards classifications where there is more training data of a certain category.
 However, this is not necessarily a weakness.
 If the training data set is reflective of a business's actual depreciation register, the natural distribution of assets/capex purchased would be reflected in the predictions (e.g. it wouldn't be normal to have 1,000s of air conditioners for every 1 chair).

-These issues can be seen in the accuracy reports when using K-Fold Cross Validation (validation data is not used for training) vs testing the data against itself (validation data is all the same as training data).
+These issues can be seen in the accuracy reports when using K-Fold Cross Validation (validation/testing data is not used for training) resulting in low accuracy vs testing the data against itself (validation/testing data is the same as the training data) resulting in almost perfect accuracy.

 I've found that using new training data (different language style, different descriptions) results in higher prediction accuracies.